 To supply an omnichannel user experience for your customers, you'll need the assistance of a Headless CMS.
 The term "headless CMS" has been floated around in digital content management for a while now.
-The abbreviation "CMS" stands for "content management system" and describes any software that facilitates material administration.
+The abbreviation "CMS" stands for "content management system" and describes any software facilitating material administration.
 This article describes the headless enterprise cms platform, its benefits, and the types of businesses using it.

 What exactly is a "headless" CMS platform?